Lifespan: 14xx to 10/29 of Eishō 17 (1520)

 Wife: Adopted daughter of Ashikaga Shigeuji

-Children: Ujitsuna, Sadayori, Ōhara Takaysu, Wada Takamori, Umedo Takazane, Shingen, daughter (wife of Imadegawa Suetaka), daughter (wife of Kyōgoku Kimune)
+Children: Ujitsuna, Sadayori, Ōhara Takayasu, Wada Takamori, Umedo Takazane, Shigen, daughter (wife of Imadegawa Suetaka) daughter (wife of Kyōgoku Kimune)

 Rokkaku Takayori served as a bushō and shugo daimyō during the late Muromachi and Sengoku periods.
 He was the military governor of Ōmi Province and sengoku daimyō of southern Ōmi.
 Takayori was the twelfth head of the Rokkaku clan.

 Takayori was born as the son of Rokkaku Hisayori.
-His first name was Yukitaka.
+His childhood name was Kamejumaru, then changed to Yukitaka, and then, in 1495, to Takayori.

 From 1467, Yukitaka joined the Western Army in the Ōnin-Bunmei War and fought against Kyōgoku Mochikiyo of the Eastern Army in Kyōto.
 After Mochikiyo’s eldest son, Kyōgoku Katsuhide, a retainer named Taga Takatada, and his elder cousin, Rokkaku Masataka, attacked Yukitaka’s main base at Kannonji Castle, he returned to Ōmi and battled against Masataka and the Kyōgoku clan.